Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Iterative Design Process: Three User-centred Studies

 A Thematic Analysis (TA) was conducted, following the procedure described in Section \ref{sec:ta}, based on data transcribed from interviews (both with prospective users and coaches) and group discussions, as well as data collected from the Miro board and the Social Robot Co-Design Canvases.

-\subsection{Summary of Main Findings}
+\subsubsection{Summary of Main Findings}

 The TA resulted in 9 major themes (as seen in Figure \ref{fig:thematic1}).
-Quotes on the topics summarized in this paper as well as images from the group discussions can be found in \cite{axelsson2021participatory}.
+This section summarised the main findings of the study.
+Quotes on the topics summarized in this paper as well as images from the group discussions and more detailed and extensive description of the results can be found in \cite{axelsson2021participatory}.
 In the following sections, we refer to the prospective users with the term "participants" while we specify which quote has been told by the coaches directly naming them.